awsdocs/amazon-elasticache-docs/doc_source/redis/Clusters.ViewDetails.md

 1. Sign in to the AWS Management Console and open the Amazon ElastiCache console at [https://console\.aws\.amazon\.com/elasticache/](https://console.aws.amazon.com/elasticache/)\.

 1. In the ElastiCache console dashboard, choose **Redis** to display a list of all your clusters that are running any version of Redis\.
-![\[Image: Memcached cluster list\]](http://docs.aws.amazon.com/AmazonElastiCache/latest/red-ug/images/ElastiCache-ViewDetails-Memcached-ClusterList.png)

 1. To see details of a cluster, select the check box to the left of the cluster's name\.
 Make sure you select a cluster running the Redis engine, not Clustered Redis\.
 Doing this displays details about the cluster, including the cluster's primary endpoint\.